-- De-identified information refers to records that have had enough personal information removed or obscured such that the remaining information does not identify an individual and there is no reasonable basis to believe that the information alone can be used to identify an individual - Aggregate information refers to summed and/or categorized data that is analyzed and placed in a format that precludes further analysis (e.g. tables or graphs) to prevent the chance of revealing an individual's identity.
-Individual records cannot be reconstructed
+• Aggregate information refers to summed and/or categorized data that is analyzed and placed in a format that precludes further analysis (e.g. tables or graphs) to prevent the chance of revealing an individual's identity.
+Individual records cannot be reconstructed.

 The policy further states that identifying information refers to information that identifies an individual or that it is reasonably foreseeable in the circumstances could be used either alone or with other information to identify an individual.
+This restriction is contained in all Research Agreements and Data Sharing Agreements.